open-gpdb/gpdb/gpdb-doc/markdown/best_practices/bloat.html.md

 If the free space map is not large enough to accommodate all of the expired rows, the `VACUUM` command is unable to reclaim space for expired rows that overflowed the free space map.
 The disk space may only be recovered by running `VACUUM FULL`, which locks the table, creates a new table, copies the table data to the new table, and then drops old table.
 This is an expensive operation that can take an exceptional amount of time to complete with a large table.

-**Warning:** `VACUUM FULL` acquires an `ACCESS EXCLUSIVE` lock on tables.
+> **Caution** `VACUUM FULL` acquires an `ACCESS EXCLUSIVE` lock on tables.
 You should not run `VACUUM FULL`.
 If you run `VACUUM FULL` on tables, run it during a time when users and applications do not require access to the tables, such as during a time of low activity, or during a maintenance window.

 ## <a id="detect_bloat"></a>Detecting Bloat